kr-colab/ReLERNN/README.md

 $ pip install ReLERNN
 ```

-Alternatively, you can clone the directly from github and install via setup.py using the following commands:
+Alternatively, you can clone directly from github and install via setup.py using the following commands:

 ```
 $ git clone https://github.com/kern-lab/ReLERNN.git